Munshi Balaram Das

 Munshi Balaram Das (মুন্সি বলরাম দাস, c.
 17th century) was a Bengali aristocrat and zamindar who founded the Kadirpara Estate.
-He served as the Munshi of Raja Sitaram Ray, the 17th century independent Hindu zamindar who revolted against Mughal Empire.
+He served as the Munshi of Raja Sitaram Ray, the 17th century independent Hindu monarch who revolted against Mughal Empire.

 Background

 Satish Chandra Mitra, in his book History of Jessore-Khulna (Bengali: Jashor Khulnar Itihash), has mentioned that Munshi Balaram Das belonged to the 17th century aristocratic Das family, which settled in Shailkupa, along with Nandy and Chaki families, upon a conflict of Tilak Karkat and Jatadhar Nag with Ballal Sena of Sena Dynasty, establishing their own state.
 Some accounts also mentioned that Munshi Balaram himself established the Shailkupa state.
 The Dases belonged to Barendra Kayastha clan.
 Several accounts stated Mahatma Narasimha Das, a contemporary noble man during Ballal Sena's reign, to be the progenitor of the Dases, who belonged to the Barendra Kayastha clan.
 After ceaseless wars, his descendants finally settled at Shailkupa, having a fortune to devote themselves in the service of Shri Shri Ram Gopal (deities once served by an ascetic) building a shrine dedicated to them.